scrapy/scrapy/docs/topics/link-extractors.rst

 needs by implementing a simple interface.

-The only public method that every link extractor has is ``extract_links``, which receives a :class:`Response <scrapy.Response>` object and returns a list of :class:`scrapy.link.Link` objects.
+The only public method that every link extractor has is ``extract_links``, which receives a :class:`~scrapy.http.Response` object and returns a list of :class:`~scrapy.link.Link` objects.
 Link extractors are meant to be instantiated once and their ``extract_links`` method called several times with different responses to extract links to follow.